meta-nitin/Design-Patterns/README.md

 ### Template Method
 Defines the skeleton of an algorithm in the superclass but lets subclasses override specific steps of the algorithm without changing its structure.
 It It promotes code reuse by encapsulating the common algorithmic structure in the superclass while allowing subclasses to provide concrete implementations for certain steps, thus enabling customization and flexibility.

 Usage -
-1. when you want to let clients extend only particular steps of an algorithm, but not the whole algorithm or its structure.
+1. When you want to let clients extend only particular steps of an algorithm, but not the whole algorithm or its structure.
-2. when you have several classes that contain almost identical algorithms with some minor differences.
+2. When you have several classes that contain almost identical algorithms with some minor differences.

 ```java
 // Abstract class defining the template method